-22.6.
+24.6.
 Accidents and first aid

-All accidents and injuries at work, however minor, should be reported to your line manager and recorded in the Accident Book which is kept on Company's intranet.
+All accidents, injuries and near misses at work, however minor, should be reported to your line manager and recorded in the Accident Book which is kept on Company's intranet.

-22.7.
+24.7.
 Risk assessments and measures to control risk